redhat-app-services/gitops-netcore-messaging/README.md

-## .NET Core API Serverless with 3Scale, Service Mesh and Postgres database.
+## .NET Core API Serverless with 3Scale, Service Mesh and Postgres database

 Demo description and tools used TBD.